-Continuing to follow Nicor Gas and a subsidiary's actions very closely, the Citizens Utility Board (CUB) said Thursday that Nicor Solutions is using "deceptive marketing" to pitch a pilot program that charges consumers $107 a year to protect against high natural gas prices -- a plan the board contends never would have saved Nicor's customers any money in the history of the gas market.
+Continuing to follow Nicor Gas and a subsidiary’s actions very closely, the Citizens Utility Board (CUB) said late last week that Nicor Solutions is using “deceptive marketing” to pitch a pilot program that charges consumers $107 a year to protect against high natural gas prices — a plan the board contends never would have saved Nicor’s customers any money in the history of the gas market.

 Filed on Thursday, CUB’s complaint asks the Illinois Commerce Commission (ICC) to order Nicor Gas’ unregulated affiliate to stop marketing its Winter Cap plan, which it began advertising to Nicor Gas customers in November, unless it adequately provides the prices, terms and conditions of the offer.